-Civics and Government: Students will explore the U.S. government on the federal, state, and local level and the rights and responsibilities of citizenship.
+Civics and Government: Students will explore the U.S. government, political systems, and the rights and responsibilities of citizenship.
 Students will explore the foundations of American democracy, including the Constitution, Bill of Rights, and the principles of federalism, separation of powers, and checks and balances.
-They will examine the three branches of government, the role of political parties, and the election process.
-The course also covers landmark Supreme Court cases.
+They will examine the three branches of government, the role of political parties, the election process, and the influence of media and interest groups on public policy.
+The course also covers landmark Supreme Court cases and the evolution of civil rights in the United States.
+Students will analyze the functions of state and local governments and compare different political and economic systems worldwide.
+In addition, this course is designed to provide the student with a basic understanding of the important relationships of economics to our social and political problems.
+The course introduces supply and demand, money and prices, and economic systems.

-Economics: Students will explore the fundamental economic principles and their realworld applications.
+Economics: Students will explore the fundamental economic principles and their real-world applications.
 Topics include supply and demand, market structures, business and labor economics, and the role of government in the economy.
 Students will explore personal finance, banking, investing, and economic indicators such as inflation and unemployment.
 The course also examines global trade, economic systems, and the impact of fiscal and monetary policies.